-As of March 31, 2021, both warrants are outstanding.
+As of June 30, 2021, both warrants are outstanding.
 In addition, both warrants may be exercised on a cashless basis and are exercisable within 10 years from the date of issuance or upon the consummation of certain acquisitions of the Company.

 In September 2018, the Company borrowed advances of \$7.5 million under the Loan Agreement in connection with the Agenus Royalty Purchase Agreement (Note 5).
-The Company recorded a discount of \$0.3 million against the debt, which is being amortized to interest expense over the term of the Term Loan Advance using the effective interest method.
+The Company recorded a discount of \$0.3 million against the debt, which was being amortized to interest expense over the term of the Term Loan Advance using the effective interest method.

 During the year ended December 31, 2019, the Company borrowed advances totaling \$9.5 million under the Loan Agreement in connection with the Aronora Royalty Purchase Agreement, Palo Royalty Purchase Agreement and payment of the Aronora Contingent Consideration (Note 5).
-The Company recorded a discount of \$45,000 against the debt, which is being amortized to interest expense over the term of the Term Loan Advance using the effective interest method.
+The Company recorded a discount of \$45,000 against the debt, which was being amortized to interest expense over the term of the Term Loan Advance using the effective interest method.

-The Company recorded \$0.1 million and \$0.2 million of non-cash interest expense resulting from the amortization of the discount and accretion of the final payment for the three months ended March 31, 2021 and 2020, respectively.
+The Company recorded \$0.1 million and \$0.2 million of non-cash interest expense resulting from the amortization of the discount and accretion of the final payment for the three and six months ended June 30, 2021, respectively.
+The Company recorded \$0.2 million and \$0.4 million of non-cash interest expense resulting from the amortization of the discount and accretion of the final payment for the three and six months ended June 30, 2020, respectively.

-As of March 31, 2021, the carrying value of the debt under the Loan Agreement was \$9.8 million.
-Of this amount, \$7.2 million is classified as current portion of long-term debt and \$2.6 million is classified as long-term debt on the condensed consolidated balance sheet.
 As of December 31, 2020, the carrying value of the debt under the Loan Agreement was \$11.8 million.
 Of this amount, \$8.1 million was classified as current portion of long-term debt and \$3.7 million was classified as long-term debt on the condensed consolidated balance sheet.
+In June 2021, the Company paid off its entire outstanding principal balance to SVB.
+Upon repayment of the principal balance, the Company recognized a loss on extinguishment of \$0.3 million in the other income (expense), net line item of the condensed consolidated statement of operations for the three and six months ended June 30, 2021.
+As of June 30, 2021, there was no carrying value of the debt under the Loan Agreement.